MileHacker Logo

 • Vietnamese Heritage Garden: Located within Kelley Park, honors Vietnamese culture and community contributions.

-These spaces provide peaceful retreats and appreciation of the culture.
+These spaces provide peaceful retreats and cultural appreciation.

 Hidden Gems: Off-the-Beaten-Path Attractions